VegiS/ngWeatherApp/README.md

     - Docker Compose
     - HA proxy for load balancing

-- Production Environment
-    - GitHub
+- Continous Integration (CI/CD)
     - Docker Cloud
     - Docker Cloud Service
+    - Github Web hooks
+    - Azure/AWS
+    - UAT

+- Production
+    - Docker Cloud
         - Docker Cloud Stack
         - HA proxy
         - Azure
-    - Continous Integration
-        - GitHub + Docker Cloud

 #Overview:
 This project is to demonstrate how to acheive scaling of dockerized NodeJS apps using HAProxy hosted in local Docker environment and Docker cloud (formerly called as Tutum).
 The application is a Weather App built using AngularJS and used OpenWeather Api to retreive weather data.
 Continous Integration/Continous Deployment is acheived through combination of Github and Docker Cloud Build automation functionalites.